 The Carleton University Research Achievement Awards are administered by the Office of the Vice-President (Research and International).
 The purpose of these awards is to recognize outstanding research achievements.
 The awards were established in 1989 to enhance the quality of research and to recognize research excellence.
 The recipients’ terms run from May to April.

-Professor, Department of Mechanical and Aerospace Engineering, Faculty of Engineering and Design
+Professor, Department of Electronics, Faculty of Engineering and Design

 Professor, Department of Political Science, Faculty of Public Affairs

 Project: Canada and Democracy Promotion in Central Europe 1945-1989

 The research will investigate the evolution of Canada’s foreign relations with East European communist countries during the Cold War (1945-89).
 The research will explore the question of whether medium-sized states can play a role in promoting democratization in authoritarian states.
 Furthermore, the research will illuminate the extent to which East European communist countries were able to make foreign policy that was independent from the Soviet Union, the powerful state that led the East bloc.

 Associate Professor, College of the Humanities, Faculty of Arts and Social Sciences

 Ideas about Arab leadership are currently being challenged by Islamic State, through its claim that it alone can provide ‘true’ governance inspired by its concept of the early caliphate.
 In its ideological war against anything it deems sacrilegious, IS conceives such leadership as an element unique to the seventh century.
 This project questions these claims by examining a crucial phase in Middle Eastern history (325–700 CE), illuminating the importance of contemporary Romano-Persian political, religious, and cultural influences on the development of ancient Arab leadership.

 Project: The Evolutionary Ecology of Host Species Range